Large Graph Performance

 General Considerations

-Some of the techniques outlined below vary in their effectiveness depending on the graph structure, its layout, and how users are going to interact with the graph (if at all).
-For example, performance characteristics of a very spacious balloon layout are different from a very dense hierarchical layout, simply because when zooming in there will be far fewer elements remaining in the viewport for the former.
+The effectiveness of some of the techniques outlined below depends on the graph structure, its layout, and how users will interact with the graph.
+For example, the performance characteristics of a spacious balloon layout differ from those of a dense hierarchical layout.
+This is because zooming in on a spacious layout leaves fewer elements in the viewport.

-Testing with the actual graph and adapting parameters or solutions accordingly is often required to achieve good performance.
-The suggestions and techniques below address actual bottlenecks.
-In addition, the use of a profiler is highly recommended to find performance problems and fix them accordingly.
+To achieve good performance, it’s often necessary to test with the actual graph and adjust parameters or solutions accordingly.
+The suggestions and techniques below address common bottlenecks.
+In addition, using a profiler is highly recommended to identify and resolve performance problems.

 Graph Size

-Without dedicated optimization techniques yFiles for HTML usually handles graphs up to a few hundred elements just fine.
-Large graphs in this section refers to graphs with thousands and tens of thousands of elements.
+Without dedicated optimization techniques, yFiles for HTML usually handles graphs with up to a few hundred elements well.
+In this section, large graphs refers to graphs containing thousands or tens of thousands of elements.

-Before thinking about performance optimizations for such large graphs one should consider whether it is strictly necessary to put all elements into a graph at the same time.
-The sheer number of potential elements in some use cases can often be handled with other methods, e.g. folding parts of the graph that are currently not the focus of attention, or even rendering parts of large graphs to bitmaps and displaying those instead of each and every node.
+Before considering performance optimizations for such large graphs, determine if it is strictly necessary to include all elements in a graph simultaneously.
+In some use cases, the sheer number of potential elements can be handled using alternative methods.
+For example, consider folding parts of the graph that are not currently the focus of attention or rendering parts of large graphs to bitmaps and displaying those instead of individual nodes.

-Another consideration is usability: Depending on the layout and the information displayed, reading graphs of large size can be quite hard.
-Displaying all that data at the same time often leads to visual clutter, and a typical “hairball” graph that might look impressive but does not provide much insight to the viewer.
+Usability is another important consideration.
+Depending on the layout and the information displayed, reading very large graphs can be difficult.
+Displaying all the data at once often results in visual clutter, creating a typical “hairball” graph that might look impressive but provides little insight to the viewer.
 Trimming the graph to its essential parts often improves both usability and performance.

-There are several approaches to reduce the complexity of a graph, for example, grouping elements with common properties together, analyzing the data for clusters, or showing or hiding subtrees of a tree structure.
-The node aggregation algorithmn automatically clusters the nodes of a given graph and creates a hierarchical clustering structure subject to user-specified constraints.
+There are several approaches to reduce the complexity of a graph.
+For example, grouping elements with common properties, analyzing the data for clusters, or showing or hiding subtrees of a tree structure.
+The node aggregation algorithm automatically clusters the nodes of a given graph and creates a hierarchical clustering structure subject to user-specified constraints.

-Some of these techniques — often referred to as “Drill Down”, “Expand/Collapse”, “Filtering”, or “Folding” functionality — are shown in the demo applications Hierarchic Nesting, Collapsible Trees, and Organization Chart.
+Some of these techniques, often referred to as “Drill Down”, “Expand/Collapse”, “Filtering”, or “Folding” functionality, are demonstrated in the demo applications Hierarchical Nesting, Collapsible Trees, and Organization Chart.

-The focus of this section, however, is on techniques that can be used for displaying such large graphs in cases where reducing the graph is absolutely not possible.
+The focus of this section, however, is on techniques for displaying such large graphs when reducing the graph is absolutely not possible.

 Automatic Layout